uhh-pd-ml/omnijet_alpha/README.md

 docker run -it --rm jobirk/omnijet:latest bash  # start a shell in the container source /opt/conda/bin/activate  # activate the conda environment in the container
 ```

-where `<path to the project>` is the path to the root of the project on your local machine.

 Alternatively, you can install the requirements from the `docker/requirements.txt` file, but
 you'll have to add `pytorch` to the list of requirements, since this is not